 2. Don’t leave any section of the application form empty: There will be sections that won’t be applicable to you.
 Don’t leave those sections as it is.
 Instead, use the “NIL” keyword to show that those sections don’t apply to you.

 3. Prepare the documentation beforehand: To minimize the chance of failing the application procedure, make sure that you attach the correct documents to it.
-If you aren’t sure about the documents written here, consult with a VNO License consultant.
+If you aren’t sure about the documents written here, consult with a VNO License consultants, they will also tell you about vno license b class fees and all.

 5. Consult with the experts: You might already have heard of this particular tip before, but it remains true to this day.
 Professional experts are the only ones who understand the nuances of this license.
 While reading this blog would give you a little clarity, it won’t be enough to file the application on your own (we held back that knowledge for obvious reasons).
 Therefore, consult with VNO Licensing consultants to setup your VNO center.